benharosh/berkeley_capstone/README.md

 The dataset comprises 129,880 records, with a small number (~300) of missing values.
 It includes 21 features, encompassing the target variable `satisfaction`.
 Seven features were collected by the airline, such as customer age, flight distance, arrival and departure delays (numerical), as well as customer type, type of travel, and class of travel (categorical features).
 The remaining 13 features consist of customer survey data, covering the customer ratings of the flight booking process, support services, ground services, pre-flight and in-flight services.

 A full feature list can be found [here](./FEATURES.md)

+#### Data characteristics:
+* The dataset is slanted towards loyal customers - survey boasted over four times loyal customers (`81.69%`) than disloyal ones (`18.31%`)
+* The dataset exhibits a skew towards customers traveling for business, comprising over double (`69%`) the number of those traveling for personal reasons (`31%`)
+* The dataset maintains a balanced representation between economy (`44.84%`) and business class (`47.92%`) passengers.
+However, only `7.23%` of the airline passengers in the data set were flying economy plus
+* The dataset primarily concentrates on customers who took short to mid-range flights, with the majority of data collected from those traveling less than 4000 miles.
+Specifically, approximately `67.42%` of customers flew distances ranging from 1000 to 3000 miles

 ### Methodology
 Exploratory Data Analysis: